- court-grade translator with ten-plus years of legalisation experience on staff for Dutch

 Court divorces require both the court judgment (คำพิพากษา) and the Amphur registration (คร.6 / คร.7).
 Both must be translated together.

-- The Dutch embassy in Bangkok
+- The Dutch embassy in Bangkok — that mission's own published attestation rules and document checklist

-- Relevant universities, professional bodies, and court systems in Dutch-speaking jurisdictions
+- Relevant universities, professional bodies and court systems in Dutch-speaking jurisdictions

 Regional considerations for Dutch